How to Identify, Harvest, and Prepare Pokeweed and Poke Sallet

 - the amount of the plant ingested,

-- and the age of the individual affected.
+- and the physical condition and age of the individual affected.

 Are certain groups more at risk?